isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Assuming that `Arithmetic` requires both `+` and `+=`, we have constrained the user of `sum` to provide a complete arithmetic type.
-That is not a minimal requirement, but it gives the implementer of algorithms much needed freedom and ensures that any `Arithmetic` type can be user for a wide variety of algorithms.
+That is not a minimal requirement, but it gives the implementer of algorithms much needed freedom and ensures that any `Arithmetic` type can be used for a wide variety of algorithms.

 For additional generality and reusability, we could also use a more general `Container` or `Range` concept instead of committing to only one container, `vector`.